-- The Truth in Lending Act (TILA) and its implementing regulation, Regulation Z, generally impose requirements on lenders for private education loans, including disclosure of terms and interest rates.
+• The Truth in Lending Act (TILA) and its implementing regulation, Regulation Z, generally impose requirements on lenders for certain private education loans, including disclosure of terms and interest rates.
 They also impose requirements on lenders regarding advertising of these terms, crediting of payments, and treatment of credit balances with respect to closed-end consumer credit transactions.
-In 2009, Regulation Z was amended following the passage of the Higher Education Opportunity Act (HEOA) to add disclosure and timing requirements that apply specifically to creditors making private education loans.
-TILA, as amended by HEOA, also bans prepayment penalties on private education loans.8 - The Electronic Funds Transfer Act (EFTA) and its implementing regulation, Regulation E, impose requirements if the loan servicer of the education loan within the scope of coverage obtains recurring electronic payments from borrowers. - The Fair Debt Collection Practices Act (FDCPA) governs the activities of debt collectors.
+In 2009, Regulation Z was amended following the passage of the Higher Education Opportunity Act (HEOA) to add disclosure and timing requirements that funds are converted from grants to loans.
+See 20 USC Section 1070g-2.

+apply specifically to creditors making private education loans as defined by the regulation.9 TILA, as amended by HEOA, also bans prepayment penalties on private education loans.10